Self-stabilisation of cellular automata on tilings

 \begin{example}[Wandering vs.\ non-wandering] The SFT $\{\symb{0}^\ZZ,\symb{1}^\ZZ\}\subseteq\{\symb{0},\symb{1}\}^\ZZ$ is non-wandering, but the SFT consisting in $\symb{0}^\ZZ$, $\symb{1}^\ZZ$ and the translations of $\cdots\symb{0}\symb{0}\symb{0}\symb{1}\symb{1}\symb{1}\cdots$ is not. \exampleqed \end{example}

 \begin{example}[A non-wandering SFT] The $1$-step SFT on the alphabet $\Sigma=\{\symb{0},\symb{1},\symb{2},\symb{3},\symb{4}\}$ with the transition matrix and graph illustrated in Figure~\ref{fig:1dSFT:red} is non-wandering.
-We will use this example as a red thread to illustrate the constructions of this section. \exampleqed \end{example}
+We will use this as a running example to illustrate the constructions of this section. \exampleqed \end{example}

 \begin{theorem}[Self-stabilisation in one dimension] For every non-wandering one-dimensional SFT $X\subseteq\Sigma^\ZZ$, there exists a CA $F\colon{\Sigma'}^\ZZ\to{\Sigma'}^\ZZ$ with ${\Sigma'}\supseteq\Sigma$ that stabilises $X$ from finite perturbations in linear time. \end{theorem}